-NORD gratefully acknowledges William A. Gahl, MD, PhD, Clinical Director, National Human Genome Research Institute; Head, Section on Human Biochemical Genetics, Medical Genetics Branch; Head, Intramural Program, Office of Rare Diseases, National Institutes of Health, for assistance in the preparation of this report.
+NORD gratefully acknowledges William A. Gahl, MD, PhD, Clinical Director, National Human Genome Research Institute; Head, Section on Human Biochemical Genetics, Medical Genetics Branch, National Human Genome Research Institute, National Institutes of Health, for assistance in the preparation of this report.

 Free sialic acid storage disorders are a group of related disorders characterized by the abnormal accumulation of sialic acid in various cells and tissues of the body.
 These disorders are generally broken down into three subtypes: infantile free sialic acid storage disease (ISSD), the most severe form; Salla disease, the mildest form; and intermediate Salla disease which is less severe than ISSD, but more serious than Salla disease.
 The specific symptoms associated with these disorders can vary greatly.
 All the disorders are characterized by some degree of degeneration of nerve cells (neurodegeneration) and cognitive impairment.
 Free sialic acid storage disorders occur because of mutations of the SLC17A5 gene and are inherited in an autosomal recessive fashion.

 The symptoms and severity of free sialic acid storage disorders are highly variable.
 Some individuals will develop severe, life-threatening complications; others will have milder findings.
 The more severe cases usually exhibit symptoms within six months of birth or even before birth; milder cases may become apparent later during infancy or childhood.
-It is important to note that these disorders represent a spectrum of disease and that affected individuals may not have all of the symptoms discussed below.
+These disorders represent a spectrum of disease; affected individuals may not have all of the symptoms discussed below.

 INFANTILE FREE SIALIC ACID STORAGE DISEASE (ISSD)

 Symptoms of this form of ISSD are usually apparent at birth or early in infancy.
 Some infants may be born prematurely.
 Other infants may appear normal at birth, but develop symptoms as they grow older.
 Affected infants may have fluid accumulation in the abdominal cavity (ascites), abnormal enlargement of the liver and spleen (hepatosplenomegaly), and coarse facial features.
-Some infants have diminished muscle tone (hypotonia), sometimes referred to as “floppy baby”.
+Some infants have diminished muscle tone (hypotonia), and may be referred to as “floppy babies”.

-Skeletal abnormalities also affect infants with ISSD including malformation (dysplasia) of the ends of the long bones (metaphyses), clubbed feet, abnormally short thigh bones (femurs), malformation (dysplasia) of the hip and underdevelopment of certain bones of the fingers and toes (phalanges).
+Skeletal abnormalities in infants with ISSD may include malformation (dysplasia) of the ends of the long bones (metaphyses), clubbed feet, abnormally short thigh bones (femurs), malformation (dysplasia) of the hip and underdevelopment of certain bones of the fingers and toes (phalanges).